vanopdorp/BraiNN/README.md

 # BraiNN
-A Neural Network with Working Memory, Relational Reasoning, and Adaptive Learning
+An Experimental Neural Architecture with Working Memory, Relational Reasoning, and Adaptive Learning

-BraiNN is an experimental neural architecture designed to go beyond standard language models.
-It integrates working memory, relational reasoning, concept extraction, and online learning into a compact and efficient system.
-The goal is to create a model that not only predicts text, but also **remembers**, **adapts**, and **understands structure** in a more human‑like way.
+BraiNN is a compact research‑oriented neural network that blends multiple cognitive‑inspired components into a single architecture.
+It is designed to move beyond standard language modeling by integrating mechanisms for memory, relational structure, concept extraction, and fast online adaptation.
+The goal is to explore models that not only generate text, but also **store**, **organize**, **reason**, and **learn** during interaction.

 ---

-## Features
+## Core Capabilities

-### **• RWKV‑style LiquidSelfAttention**
-A recurrent attention mechanism that scales linearly with sequence length.
-No quadratic memory usage, no large attention matrices, and stable performance on long sequences.

-### **• Multi‑Layer GRU Backbone**
-A stacked GRU encoder that processes token sequences and produces robust hidden representations.
+### Working Memory
+A differentiable memory module with multiple slots, soft addressing, gated writing, and persistent state.
+It allows the model to maintain information across steps, enabling multi‑step reasoning and contextual continuity.

+### Relational World Model
+A lightweight graph‑based system that stores subject–action–object triples extracted from hidden states.
+Nodes decay over time, and the model retrieves relational context using similarity‑based querying.
+This provides a structured knowledge layer that evolves dynamically.

+### Concept Extraction
+A learned mechanism that separates hidden representations into **subject**, **action**, and **object** components using attention‑like weighting.
+These concepts feed into the relational memory and working memory.

+### Liquid Self‑Attention
+A recurrent, RWKV‑style attention mechanism with linear complexity.
+It replaces quadratic attention and supports long sequences efficiently.

-### **• S4D State-Space Module**
+### S4D State‑Space Module
-A lightweight state‑space model that captures long‑range temporal structure and complements the GRU.
+A compact state‑space layer that captures long‑range temporal patterns and complements the attention and GRU components.

-### **• Working Memory Module**
-A differentiable memory system with:
-- multiple memory slots
-- soft addressing
-- gated writing
-- persistent state across steps

-This allows BraiNN to store and retrieve information beyond the immediate context window.

-### **• ConceptExtractor**
-Extracts subject, action, and object representations from token sequences using learned attention weights.

-### **• RelationalWorldModel**
-Builds a dynamic graph of entities and relations:
-- nodes represent concepts
-- edges represent learned relationships
-- message passing refines relational context

-This enables BraiNN to accumulate structured knowledge over time.

-### **• Confidence Network**
-Predicts the model’s confidence in its own output, enabling:
-- uncertainty estimation
-- adaptive learning
-- selective memory updates
+### MirrorLM for Fast Learning
+A secondary lightweight model that tracks prediction errors and adapts rapidly.
+It supports meta‑learning signals, fast‑weights, and online updates without destabilizing the main model.

-### **• Hippocampus Memory Buffer**
+### Hippocampus Memory Buffer
-Stores high‑priority sentences for replay and consolidation, inspired by biological memory systems.

-### **• Online Learning Support**
-The model can learn new sentences on the fly, expand its vocabulary, and update its internal memory without full retraining.
+A prioritized replay buffer that stores surprising or important sentences.
+It supports consolidation, continual learning, and long‑term retention.

 ---

-##  Components Overview
+## Architecture Overview

 - **DynamicTokenizer**
-  Builds a hybrid character/subword/word vocabulary that grows during training.

-- **LiquidSelfAttention**
-  RWKV‑style recurrent attention with time‑mixing and gating.

-- **WorkingMemory**
-  Differentiable memory with soft attention and gated writes.

-- **RelationalWorldModel**
-  Graph‑based relational reasoning with message passing.

-- **ConceptExtractor**
-  Learns to extract semantic roles from sequences.
+  Hybrid character/subword tokenizer that grows with new observations.

 - **LiquidLM**
-  The main language model combining all modules.
+  The main model combining embeddings, liquid attention, S4D blocks, concept extraction, relational memory, working memory, and a language‑modeling head.

 - **MirrorLM**
-  A secondary model used for meta‑learning and stability checks.
+  A fast‑adapting auxiliary model with meta‑learning signals and fast‑weight updates.

+- **RelationalWorldModel**
+  A dynamic graph of concept nodes with decay, storage, and retrieval.

+- **WorkingMemory**
+  Slot‑based differentiable memory with read/write operations.

+- **Hippocampus**
+  Episodic memory with priority‑based sampling.

 ---

-## Training
+## Training Workflow

-BraiNN use:
-- curriculum learning
+- Tokenize and encode dialogue data
+- Train LiquidLM with AdamW and cosine annealing
+- Periodically evaluate on held‑out sequences
+- Generate text using autoregressive sampling
+- Export working memory, vocabulary, and hippocampus state
-- online learning
+- Optionally consolidate memory or perform online learning with MirrorLM
-- memory consolidation
-- adaptive learning rates
-- GPU or CPU training

-Training is performed in phases, gradually increasing linguistic complexity.

 ---

-## Example Use Cases
+## Example Applications

-- small language models with memory
+- Compact language models with persistent memory
-- continual learning experiments
+- Continual learning and online adaptation experiments
-- reasoning over entities and relations
+- Research on relational reasoning and concept extraction
-- research on compact LM designs
+- Cognitive‑inspired architectures and hybrid neural systems
+- Small‑scale LM research without massive compute requirements

 ---

 ## Requirements

 - Python 3
 - PyTorch
-- CUDA (optional)
+- CUDA (optional but recommended)

 ---

-## License

-MIT License (or your preferred license)

----

-## Status
+## Project Status

-BraiNN is an active research project.
+BraiNN is an active experimental project.
-Expect rapid changes, experimental features, and ongoing improvements.
+Expect rapid iteration, architectural changes, and ongoing exploration of memory‑augmented neural systems.